• Aropa-siddha: Superimposition of Bhakti

 Janmashtami Celebration by JIVA USA

 JIVA USA celebrated Janmashtami within the community on Aug 16th 12:00 PM – 7:00 PM at 11420 Matzke Rd Cypress, TX 77429, USA.
 Please find below some of the pictures from the celebration.
-Houston, TX Home celebration within community at Los Angeles,
+Houston, TX Home celebration within community at Los Angeles, CA

 Continue reading